miljodir/md-components/packages/css/README.md

 **For more documentation, please refer to the [Storybook](https://miljodir.github.io/md-components/)**

-**For HTML structure for each component, see the README.md for each css-file, located in /src.
+**For HTML structure for each component, see the README.md for each css-file, located in /src, or the `Docs`-section in the [Storybook](https://miljodir.github.io/md-components/) for each component.
 This must be followed if stylesheets are used as standalone, without React components.**

 _For React components, see [@miljodirektoratet/md-react](https://www.npmjs.com/package/@miljodirektoratet/md-react)_